Static Driver Verifier Known Issues - Windows 10 Version 1809

-This page describes common issues you may encounter when using the Static Driver Verifier tool in the WDK.
+This page describes common issues you may encounter when using the Static Driver Verifier (SDV) tool in the Windows Driver Kit (WDK).
 The information below pertains specifically to the version of the tool that ships with Windows 10 October 2018 Update (Version 1809).

 Primary symptom: SDV fails with

 When examining the DVL file, you will see an